-Unit-modulus least squares (ULS) optimization problems have many contemporary engineering applications.
-Signal processing applications of ULS include sensor network localization [2], phase retrieval [3, 4], and radar code design [5-7].
+design [5]-[7].
 Phase-only beamforming restrains the power of each antenna to be a constant and uses the phases of the weights associated with the antenna elements to form the desired beampattern.
 Designing such beamformers can also be posed as a ULS problem.
-Phase-only arrays have gained renewed attention recently [8-11]; the driving force behind this resurgence is potential uses in massive multiple-input-multipleoutput (MIMO) systems, where it is costly and impractical to employ a separate power amplifier for each antenna, and there is a need to control the peak-to-average power ratio (PAPR) as well.
-Although the ULS/UQP problem is non-convex and NPhard in its general form [12] due to the unit-modulus constraints, it is also a special case of non-convex quadratically constrained quadratic programming (QCQP), to which a popular relaxation technique known as semi-definite (rank) relaxation (SDR) [13] can be readily applied.
+Phase-only arrays have gained renewed attention recently [8]-[11]; the driving force behind this resurgence is potential uses in massive multiple-input-multiple-output (MIMO) systems, where it is costly and impractical to employ a separate power amplifier for each antenna, and there is a need to control the peak-to-average power ratio (PAPR) as well.

+Although the ULS/UQP problem is non-convex and NP-hard in its general form [12] due to the unit-modulus constraints, it is also a special case of non-convex quadratically constrained quadratic programming (QCQP), to which a popular relaxation technique known as semi-definite (rank) relaxation (SDR) [13] can be readily applied.
 When SDR returns a rank-one solution, this is optimal for the original problem as well.
 When SDR returns a higher-rank solution, many approaches can be used to obtain a feasible solution to the ULS problem, e.g., randomization [13].

 Although SDR has been successively applied to a large variety of applications, a major drawback is that it is not well-suited for large-scale problems.
 If the original ULS/UQP problem has N optimization variables, SDR requires lifting the problem to N^2 dimensions.
 As a result, the resulting computational complexity is $\mathcal{O}(N^7)$ flops if a general-purpose interior-point solver is used.
 Additionally, this approach is quite inefficient in terms of memory usage.
 Storage of N^2 variables may be impractical and costly when N is large.
+Moreover, when highrank solutions are obtained by SDR, it becomes more difficult for randomization to return good feasible rank-one solutions as the problem size increases [14], [15].
 On the practitioner's side, many modern applications of ULS/UQP do have a large number of variables and require scalable optimization methods in terms of both computational resources and memory.
 For example, MIMO communication systems have been of interest for over 15 years, due to the performance improvements that they enable.
-Arrays with multiple antennas enable higher data rates, as well as longer reach and improved link reliability [14, 15].
-At present, massive MIMO systems promise to play a major role in the evolution toward fifthgeneration (5G) wireless technology.
-One of the emerging 5-G paradigms envisions equipping each base station with many more antennas than the number of active users in its service cell [16].
-Applications such as radar code design may likewise entail very high-dimensional optimization, especially in high-resolution scenarios with many antennas.
+Arrays with multiple antennas enable higher data rates, as well as longer reach and improved link reliability [16], [17].
+At present, massive MIMO systems promise to play a major role in the evolution toward fifth-generation (5G) wireless technology.
+One of the emerging 5-G paradigms envisions equipping each base station with many more antennas than the number of active users in its service cell [18].
+Applications such as radar code design may likewise entail very highdimensional optimization, especially in high-resolution scenarios with many antennas.
 Because of the high-dimensional nature of these problems, many of the previously developed approximation methods like SDR become impractical.
 Therefore, there is substantial motivation to find more memory-efficient and computationally advantageous alternatives for dealing with the ULS problem.